 One of my reasons for wanting to create this site was to help other people realize, that with minimal tools and a bit of clay, you can make something lovely.

 I will cover:

 - Information about processes and materials in pottery.

 - New techniques that I’m learning as I go along.

 - Reviews of pottery equipment that I would recommend.

 - and more…

-I hope you enjoy what I share, and that you find the information I have collected useful.
-Good luck in your pottery and do drop me a line if you would like to get in touch.
+Good luck with your pottery journey and do drop me a line if you would like to get in touch.
 Or if you have any questions or comments, you can contact me here.